Why working on-set may improve your screenwriting career and chances (Part 3).

 The day of the spec is over, at least for now.
 Screenwriters must wear multiple hats.
 Screenwriters also can’t just sell a script solely based on their story.
 If you’ve ever worked with some of the major Hollywood players, or even working-Hollywood folk, the first question anyone will ask you is ,"who’s in it”.
 In order to get funding or distribution, you must have some heavy hitters in your corner.

-You can have a b-list script, but have a written and verbal commitment from THE ROCK, and your script will get a first-look deal at most major studios.
-It doesn't matter how bad his films are, it's just the nature of the business.
+You can have a b-list script, but have a written and verbal commitment from Jonah Hill or Kevin Hart, and your script will get a first-look deal at most major studios.
+It's just the nature of the business.

 Here's the truth, and it's hard to swallow, I know..... but in a world driven by IP-content with a built-in following (which does not help screenwriters), the name on the top of the call sheet is what ultimately sells movies.
 Talent matters.
 And where's the best place to meet up-and-coming talent?
 Movie sets.